sachinpatel16/django_bartr/MERCHANT_DEAL_API.md

 ## Rate Limiting

 - Standard rate limiting applies
-- Swipe operations are limited to prevent spam
+- Deal request operations are limited to prevent spam
 - Deal creation is limited per merchant

 ## Webhook Notifications

 For real-time updates, webhooks can be configured for:

-- New matches
+- New deal requests
-- Match status changes
+- Deal confirmations
 - Points transfers
 - Deal expirations